LispCookbook/cl-cookbook/iteration.md

 ;; (10 20 30)
 ~~~

-and voilà :) We won't use this more in this recipe, but feel free to do.
+and voilà :) We won't use this more in this recipe, but feel free.

 ### The `series` library

 You might also like **[series](http://series.sourceforge.net/)**, a library that
 describes itself as combining aspects of sequences, streams, and loops.
 Series
 expressions look like operations on sequences (= functional programming), but
-can achieve the same high level of efficiency as a loop.
+can achieve the same high level of efficiency as `loop`.
 Series first appeared
-in "Common Lisp the Language", in the appendix A (it nearly became part of the
+in "Common Lisp the Language", in appendix A (it nearly became part of the
 language).
 Series looks like this:

 ~~~lisp